 Router features

-One big highlight of the EE 5G WiFi is that it can get up to 64 devices online.
-That’s a typical figure for 5G home broadband, but a lot of mobile broadband routers top out at 32 or even less.
-Now, whether you’ll ever be in a position where you have 64 things that you want to get online with this is another matter, but it’s nice to have the option.
+One big highlight of the EE 5G WiFi is that it can get over 100 devices online.
+That’s a higher number even than most 5G home broadband devices, let alone other mobile broadband routers, which sometimes top out at 32 or even less.
+Now, whether you’ll ever be in a position where you have 100 or more things that you want to get online with this is another matter, but it’s nice to have the option.

 To help you make the most of that, the EE 5G WiFi also has a 30-metre Wi-Fi range, so you can use it to get even quite distant devices online, which is ideal if you’re trying to bring internet to a large space.